 Revocable Living Trust

-I would be honored to work with you and your family to help you avoid probate but most importantly how to do it that fits your needs.
+Please let me work with you and your family to help you avoid probate but most importantly how to do it that fits your needs.